JpChii/nlp-with-hugging-face/notes/4-multilingual-named-entity-recognition.md

 ## Multilingual Transformers

 The architecture and training of these transformers are same a monolingual model, the only exception is a corpus with multilingual data.
-A model trained on such data evn though not informed to differntiate languages, the linguistic representation learned from training performs well across multiple languages for a variety of downstream tasks.
+A model trained on such data even though not informed to differntiate languages, the linguistic representation learned from training performs well across multiple languages for a variety of downstream tasks.
 Sometimes these model perform better than monolingual models, elimintaing the need to train them.

 `Benchamrk Dataset` -> To measure the performance of cross-lingual NER, the below datasets are often used:
     * [CoNLL-2002](https://huggingface.co/datasets/conll2002)